okorach/sonar-tools/README.md

 All tools accept the following common parameters:
 - `-h` : Displays a help and exits
 - `-u` : URL of the SonarQube server.
 The default is `http://localhost:9000`
-- `-t` : token of the user to invoke the SonarQube APIs, like `d04d671eaec0272b6c83c056ac363f9b78919b06`.
+- `-t` : User token to invoke the SonarQube APIs, like `d04d671eaec0272b6c83c056ac363f9b78919b06`.
 Using login/password is not possible.
-The user corresponding to the token must have enough permissions to achieve the tool job
+The user corresponding to the token must have enough permissions to achieve the tool tasks
 - `-v` : Logging verbosity level (`WARN`, `ÌNFO` or `DEBUG`).
 The default is `INFO`.
 `ERROR` and above is always active.
 - `-m` : Mode when performing API calls, `dry-run` is the default